-In accordance with clause 12.25 of SEBI Master Circular dated June 27, 2024 the following investment restrictions shall apply with respect to investment in Derivatives:
+In accordance with clause 12.25 of SEBI Master Circular dated June 27, 2024, the following investment restrictions shall apply with respect to investment in Derivatives:

-Sr. No. Particulars 1 The cumulative gros ss exposure through equity, debt and money market instruments, derivative ed by REITs & InvITs will not exceed 100% of the net assets of the scheme.
-However, cash or cas sh equivalents with residual maturity of less than 91 days shall be treated as not creating any exposur 2 The Scheme shall no t write options or purchase instruments with embedded written options except call options under a 3 related to option premium paid shall not exceed 20% of the net assets of the scheme.
-4 Exposure due to hedge following: ging positions may not be included in the above mentioned limits subject to the are the derivative positions that reduce possible losses on an existing position till the existing position remains. b.
-Hedging position s shall not be taken for existing derivative positions.
-Exposure due to such positions shall be e added and treated under gross cumulative exposure limits mentioned under Point 1. strument used to hedge shall have the same underlying security as the existing position being he nderlying associated with the derivative position taken for hedging purposes the quantity of the existing position against which hedge has been taken.
-5 • The scheme may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
-The value of the notional principal in such cases shall not exceed the value of respective existing assets being hedged by the scheme. ipation in IRS is through over the counter transactions, the counter party shall be an entity recognized as a market maker by RBI and exposure to a single counterparty in such transactions shall not exceed 10% of the net assets of the scheme.
-However, if mutual funds are transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable.
+Sr. No. Particulars 1 exposure through equity, debt and derivative positions, units issued by REITs & 100% of the net assets of the scheme.
+However, cash or cash equivalents with residual maturity of less than 91 days shall be treated as not creating any exposure.
+2 The Scheme shall not write options or purchase instruments with embedded written options except call d call strategy as specified.
+3 ted to option premium paid shall not exceed 20% of the net assets of the scheme.
+4 ing positions may not be included in the above mentioned limits subject to the following: re the derivative positions that reduce possible losses on an existing position in kisting position remains. hall not be taken for existing derivative positions.
+Exposure due to such positions ted under gross cumulative exposure limits mentioned under Point 1. rument used to hedge shall have the same underlying security as the existing position being hedged. riving associated with the derivative position taken for hadging nurneses shall not rlying associated with the derivative position taken for hedging purposes shall not the existing position against which hedge has been taken.
+5 enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
+The value 5 ncipal in such cases shall not exceed the value of respective existing assets being hedged by the scheme. • In case of participation in IRS is through over the counter transactions, the counter party shall be an as a market maker by RBI and exposure to a single counterparty in such not exceed 10% of the net assets of the scheme.
+However, if mutual funds are transactions shall not exceed 10% of the net assets of the scheme.
+However, it inducta funds are transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable.
 6 Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under gross cumulative exposure limits mentioned under Point 1.
-7 in derivatives shall have an associated exposure as defined below.
+7 Each position taken in derivatives shall have an associated exposure as defined below.
 Exposure is the maximum possible loss that may occur on a position.
-However, certain derivative positions may nlimited possible loss.
-Exposure in derivative positions shall be computed as follows: E Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts

-8 Derivatives transactions shall be disclosed in the half-yearly portfolio / annual report of the schemes in line with requirements under SEBI Regulations.
+However, certain derivative positions may theoretically have unlimited possible loss.
+Exposure in derivative positions shall be computed as follows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts 8 is shall be disclosed in the half-yearly portfolio / annual report of the schemes in line with requirements under SEBI Regulations.

-Apart from the investment restrictions prescribed under SEBI (MF) Regulations, the Fund does not follow any internal norms vis-à-vis limiting exposure to a particular scrip or sector etc
+Apart from the investment restrictions prescribed under SEBI (MF) Regulations, the Fund does not follow any internal norms vis-à-vis limiting exposure to a particular scrip or sector etc.